-Investment income, Note 12, is shown gross of irrecoverable taxes deducted, which in 2018/19 totalled £79,750.
+Investment income, Note 12, is shown gross of irrecoverable taxes deducted.
 The Fund is reimbursed VAT by HM Revenue and Customs, and the accounts are shown exclusive of VAT.

 f) Management Expenses

 Pension Fund management expenses are accounted for in accordance with the CIPFA guidance Accounting for Local Government Pension Scheme Management Expenses (2016).